artisan-tattoo/assistant-api/lib/posts/day-zero.md

 slug: "day-zero"
 ---

-This is the first entry in my logs about making Artisan Assitant.
+This is the first entry in my logs about making Artisan Assistant.
 Since I'm a programmer, it's "Day 0," and also because it's about the stuff I had to do to even bring this simple post to you in the first place.